SAP-samples/btp-end-to-end-scenario-use-cases/cap-app-with-agent/document/add-remote-service/extend-app-cf.md

       this.on('READ', 'Customers', (req) => this.onCustomerRead(req));
       ```

-   * Add the custom handler implementation after the *init* method:
+   * Add the custom handler implementation after the **init** method:

+      This handler reads customer data from the remote S/4HANA Business Partner service and prepares it for the `Customers` value help in your app:

+      - It forwards the incoming read request and logs the query for troubleshooting.
+      - It applies paging with `$top` and `$skip` (defaulting to 100 and 0).
+      - It reads `BusinessPartner` records including nested address email data using expand.
+      - It maps the remote response to a simplified structure with `ID`, `name`, and `email`.
+      - The UI value help wil display total entries for `BusinessPartner` correctly.

       ```js
       async onCustomerRead(req) {